Constitution of the United States: Barron v. Baltimore (1833)

+Marbury v.
+Madison (1803)

 In the landmark Marbury v.
 Madison case, the Supreme Court asserted its authority of judicial review over Acts of Congress.
 Its findings were that Marbury and the others had a right to their commissions as judges in the District of Columbia.
 Marshall, writing the opinion for the majority, announced his discovered conflict between Section 13 of the Judiciary Act of 1789 and Article III.
 In this case, both the Constitution and the statutory law applied to the particulars at the same time.
 "The very essence of judicial duty" according to Marshall was to determine which of the two conflicting rules should govern.
 The Constitution enumerates powers of the judiciary to extend to cases arising "under the Constitution".
-Further, justices take a Constitutional oath to uphold it as "Supreme law of the land".
+Further, justices take a Constitutional oath to uphold it as "Supreme law of the land."
 Therefore, since the United States government as created by the Constitution is a limited government, the federal courts were required to choose the Constitution over congressional law if there were deemed to be a conflict.

-"This argument has been ratified by time and by practice..."
+"This argument has been ratified by time and by practice ..."

+Dred Scott (1857)

 The Supreme Court did not declare another act of Congress unconstitutional until the controversial Dred Scott decision in 1857, held after the voided Missouri Compromise statute had already been repealed.
 In the eighty years following the Civil War to World War II, the Court voided congressional statutes in 77 cases, on average almost one a year.

+Chase Court (1864 – 1873)

+Salmon P. Chase was a Lincoln appointee, serving as chief justice from 1864 to 1873.
+In one of his first official acts, Chase admitted John Rock, the first African American to practice before the Supreme Court.
+The Chase Court is famous for Texas v.
+White, which asserted a permanent Union of indestructible states.
+Veazie Bank v.
+Fenno upheld the Civil War tax on state banknotes.
+Hepburn v.
+Griswold found parts of the Legal Tender Acts unconstitutional, though it was reversed under a late Supreme Court majority.

+Civil Rights Cases (1883)

+The Civil Rights Cases, 109 U.S. 3 (1883), were a group of five landmark cases in which the Supreme Court of the United States held that the Thirteenth and Fourteenth Amendments did not empower Congress to outlaw racial discrimination by private individuals.
+The holding that the Thirteenth Amendment did not empower the federal government to punish racist acts done by private citizens would be overturned by the Supreme Court in the 1968 case Jones v.
+Alfred H. Mayer Co.The Fourteenth Amendment not applying to private entities, however, is still valid precedent to this day.
+Although the Fourteenth Amendment-related decision has never been overturned, in the 1964 case of Heart of Atlanta Motel, Inc. v.
+United States, the Supreme Court held that Congress could prohibit racial discrimination by private actors under the Commerce Clause.